Froilano de Mello: Personal life

 Mello was married twice.
-His first wife was Marie Eugenie Caillat, an aristocratic Swiss from Geneva, who after marriage moved with him to Panjim.
+His first wife was Marie Eugenie Caillat, a Swiss woman from Geneva, who after marriage moved with him to Panjim.
 Eugenie was the first person to translate the works of Rabindranath Tagore into French.
 She died in 1921 from complications brought on by the Spanish flu virus in Porto.
 The couple did not have any children.

 On 15 September 1923, Mello married his second wife Hedwig Bachmann, a young Swiss school teacher from Diessenhofen.
 They had six children: Alfredo, Eugeήia, Victor, Francisco Paulo, Cristina and Margarida.
 Hedwig authored a book entitled Von der Seele der Indischen Frau (Tipografia Rangel, Goa, 1941) published also in translation, On the soul of the Indian women.
 The book is a psycho-sociological study of Hindu traditions as interpreted from proverbs and the impact of Aryan and Dravidian civilisations.
 One of his sons, Alfredo Bachmann de Mello (1924–2010), was a well-known travel writer and memoirist who authored an auto-biography, From Goa to Patagonia: memoirs spanning times and spaces.
 Another son, Victor Froilano Bachmann de Mello (1927–2009), was a world-renowned geotechnical engineer.